POSTED BY January 8, 2019 COMMENTS (44)ON

-Now, EPFO has made the provident fund withdrawal rules more flexible for cases of job loss and inserted a new rule under section 68HH.
+Now, EPFO has made the Employee Provident Fund withdrawal rules more flexible for cases of job loss and inserted a new rule under section 68HH.

 A new clause, 68HH has been inserted after para 68H in the 1952 EPF act